 Eventually, I will write a post all about affiliate disclosures.

-In the meantime, please review and know your country’s laws about disclosing affiliate links and carefully read Amazon’s unique guidelines.
+In the meantime, please review and know your country’s laws bout disclosing affiliate links and carefully read Amazon’s unique guidelines.

-Amy Lynn Andrews has a comprehensive post that will help you if you want to learn more: Are You Disclosing Properly?
+Amazon has a helpful post that will help you if you want to learn more.